GregoryLukianov/TestTaskDSCOFF/README.md

 Tasks:

 1. Modeling:
-   - Create a 3D model of a car.
    - Reduce the car model to 50,000 polygons excluding the wheels(path to the model:TestTaskDSCOFF\Assets\ProvidedResources\supra\junk\untitled.fbx).
    - You can tint the car windows and remove the interior to reduce the number of polygons